 Pitika Ntuli, Child on a Swaying Crescent Moon , 88 x 94 x 38 cm (https://themelrosegallery.artfundi.com/exhibitions/azibuyele-emasisweni-return-to-the-source)

-Our elders may yearn for a return to an untouched Africa, but we are compelled to challenge hetero-patriarchal capitalistic logics of time which pit the African against progress.
-Of course this observation is a product of its time, but the contemporary moment necessitates a reflection of adages like ‘Africa is the future’ and ‘The future is female’, not at odds with the legitimate longings of our elders, but somehow reconciled.
+Our elders may yearn for a return to an untouched Africa, but we are compelled to challenge the hetero-patriarchal capitalistic logics of time that pit the African against progress.
+Of course, this observation is a product of its time, but the contemporary moment necessitates a reflection of adages like ‘Africa is the future’ and ‘The future is female’, not at odds with the legitimate longings of our elders, but somehow reconciled.

 In the context of this exhibition, an African conception of time is precariously at play.
 The artist spent three years working on this collection consisting of works sculpted from various animal bones.
 In African spirituality, bones are usually passed from generation to generation and are used during ukubhula.
 Bab’ Ntuli has said the 45 bone sculptures were made in order to ‘divine the future state of the nation in a season of anomie’.
-In a sense then, the artist is urging us to go back and forth, perhaps hinting at a recurring, revolving or progressive past.
+In a sense then, the artist is urging us to go back and forth, perhaps hinting at a recurring, revolving, or progressive past.
 In the artist's words: “... bones are the evidence that we existed 3.5 million years ago and they are carriers of our memories.”